-Authors David Clark and Aaron Beck, leaders in the field of cognitive therapy, indicate that the thought of imminent danger is at the heart of all anxiety, which is why addressing patterns of thinking is so important in treatment.
+Authors David Clark, PhD, and Aaron Beck, MD, leaders in the field of cognitive therapy, indicate that the thought of imminent danger is at the heart of all anxiety, which is why addressing patterns of thinking is so important in treatment.

 I hope you find these self-help books useful.
-If you prefer to work directly with a psychologist who specializes in cognitive behavior therapy, you can learn more about my services here.
+If you’d like to work directly with a psychologist who specializes in cognitive behavior therapy, you can learn more about my services here.